-The School Department was allocated \$1,156,275 in Coronavirus Relief Funding (CvRF) grant money from the Department of Elementary & Secondary Education (DESE) to allocate towards the school reopening process including instructional/professional staff salaries, support staff salaries, technology and PPE.
-This grant was expended in full at the close of FY21

-- The School Foodservice Department received \$10,485 in CvRF funding to support meal preparation and service/delivery to students during the pandemic.
+- The School Department was given \$1,156,275 in Coronavirus Relief Funding (CvRF) grant money from the Department of Elementary & Secondary Education (DESE) to allocate towards the school reopening process including instructional/professional staff salaries, support staff salaries, technology and PPE. - The School Foodservice Department received \$10,485 in CvRF funding to support meal preparation and service/delivery to students during the pandemic.
 Additional State food service grants in the amount of \$11,632 allowed for purchase of software and related supplies to pivot to online meal ordering and preparation of individually wrapped meals.

-An additional state grant received in the amount of \$17,953 funded kitchen equipment. - The schools received \$123,235 in Federal ESSER I funding primarily allocated towards meeting the unique needs of special student populations.
-This funding continues to be spent through June, 2022.
-Federal ESSER II funding was allocated in the amount of \$475,496 to be used in FY2022 through FY23 to further address the unique needs of special student populations. - The FY21 state budget allocated \$173,225 in Coronavirus Prevention Funding for additional assistance to support coronavirus prevention efforts and to maintain and increase educational quality during the pandemic.
-Senator Rausch supported an earmark that allotted Franklin \$20,834 for the purpose of adapting learning environments to changes necessitated by COVID.
-Both of these funding sources were fully expended in FY21. - DESE also provided the schools with 650 Medify-40 Air Purifier units, each unit cost ~\$349 and they were shipped to the Schools for free by DESE.
+- The schools received \$123,235 in Federal ESSER I funding primarily allocated towards meeting the unique needs of special student populations.
+Federal ESSER II funding was allocated in the amount of \$475,496 to be used in FY2022 to further address the unique needs of special student populations. - The FY21 state budget allocated \$173,225 in Coronavirus Prevention Funding for additional assistance to support coronavirus prevention efforts and to maintain and increase educational quality during the pandemic.
+Senator Rausch supported an earmark that allotted Franklin \$20,834 for the purpose of adapting learning environments to changes necessitated by COVID. - DESE also provided the schools with 650 Medify-40 Air Purifier units, each unit cost ~\$349 and they were shipped to the Schools for free by DESE.
 The total cost of these units was approximately \$226,850.
-DESE also provided about 5,000 fabric masks for children and adults - Federal ESSER III money was allocated in the amount of \$1,046,173 most of which will address learning loss as a result of the pandemic school disruptions and will be utilized beginning in FY22 through FY24. - DESE also allocated \$12,000 in a grant to support summer learning.